yamalight/microwork/README.md

 # Requirements

-Since Microwork.js is written in ES6, it uses [babel](https://babeljs.io/) to compile the code before publishing.
-Currently we're using [es2015-node](https://github.com/rtsao/babel-preset-es2015-node) babel preset that only works in latest stable node (4.x or later).
+Since Microwork.js is written in ES6 and it uses async/await - it requires latest stable node (7.x or later).

 # Features